nextflow-io/nextflow/docs/process.rst

       '''
   }

-.. warning:: This feature is not supported by the :ref:`k8s-executor`, :ref:`google-lifesciences-executor`, or :ref:`azurebatch-executor` executors.
+.. warning:: This feature is not supported by the :ref:`k8s-executor` and :ref:`google-lifesciences-executor` executors.

 .. _process-cpus: